ninenine/git-gamify/README.md

 ## Contributing

-We welcome contributions to Git Gamify!
-Please feel free to submit issues, fork the repository and send pull requests!
+All contibutions are welcome, please feel free to submit issues, fork the repository and send pull requests.

 ## License